 Ask around if you don’t trust us.
 Through a shared post in a community for a particular neighborhood, you will find many people (especially in the younger generations) who have found their new homes.
 You might also invest in some paid targeted advertising through Facebook, Instagram, or even Google if you have the budget.

-It might sound outdated, but it might be that the email that is the best way to contact the people you meet and don't speak to very much.
-There are email lists for companies, and most individuals check their emails regularly.
-Even if it's no longer used so much between friends, email messaging is still efficient.
+It might sound outdated, but it might be that email that is the best way to contact the people you meet and don’t speak to very much.
+Companies have email lists, and most individuals check their emails regularly.
+Even if it’s no longer used so much between friends, email messaging is still efficient.